OpaceDigitalAgency/stories/stories-backend/docs/TASK.md

 - Consider adding pagination for story sections
 - Add more filtering options for stories
 - Add individual review storage and display (currently only aggregate ratings are stored)
+- Implement filtering of authors by location
+- Add location-based story discovery

 ## Backlog 📝